 Every year, on the second or third Saturday in December, the annual Wreaths Across America pilgramage from Harrington, Maine to Arlington National Cemetery, has become known as the world's largest veteran's parade, stopping at schools, monuments, veterans’ homes and communities all along the way to remind people how important it is to remember, honor and teach.

 Please consider making a donation to this worthy cause by visiting the website:

 (Wreaths Across America is a 501(c)3 not-for-profit organization)

-In 2020, The American Legion Auxiliary (Unit 175) member Fayth Heath, created, quilted and donated the 'Quilt of Valor'.
-With her husband, Post 175 member Tom Esker, sold raffle tickets at $5.00 each to raise funds for Wreaths Across America and Post 175 for the Cold Harbor National Cemetery, where wreaths were laid on the headstones on Saturday, December 19, 2020.
-A total of 224 tickets were sold.
-The winner of the raffle was Mrs. Linda Orndorff of Spotsylvania, VA.
-Following are photos of the quilt, with Fayth and Director, American Legion Riders Post 175, Jack Barbour, Jr. drawing the winning ticket, and a picture of the winnig ticket.
+In 2021, The American Legion Auxiliary (Unit 175) member Fayth Heath, created, quilted and donated the 'Peace on Earth' quilt.
+With her husband, Post 175 member Tom Esker, sold raffle tickets to raise funds for Wreaths Across America for the Cold Harbor National Cemetery, and American Legion Auxiliary Unit 175.
+Wreaths were laid on the headstones on Saturday, December 18, 2021.
+On November 23rd, 2021, the winner of the raffle was Mr. Melvin (Mel) Huffman.
+Following is a photo of Fayth with her quilt.
 Many thanks to Fayth Heath and Tom Esker for conceiving, creating the quilt, and raising the funds for this worthy project honoring our fallen.